chandiaaron/Version-Control-Git-and-Git-Hub/README.md

 ## What is Git?

 Git is a version control system.
 Developers have the flexibility to work offline or from **remote**
 <br/>locations since they maintain a **local** copy of the project's code repository.
 They can **commit** their changes locally and later **sync** them with the server.
 Git captures the state of all files at a specific moment, known as a **commit**.
 Each commit is connected to others, creating a continuous history of the project's development.
-There are a lot of key words here like commit, lets find out more.
+There are a lot of keywords here like commit, lets find out more.

 ![Git VCS Work Flow Image](/images/picture21.JPG)
 ## The concept of Staging and Committing